arijanavdukic-web/assignment-ite/README.md

 Quick update directly on main
+Working on feature A